mostafa6765/mostafa6765/README.md

 software engineer, devops.

-I have more than 7 years of experience in the software engineering sector.
-I have interested latest, different types of technology and am eager to learn new technology.
-I have a small organization (code4mk.org), which main motto is fun with code, there has a lot of programming resources and tips.
+I am a software engineer with over 8 years of experience in the industry.
+I write code for companies and people.
+Beyond my day job, I have a small organization called code4mk.org, it's main goal is to make coding fun and easy.

 Skills:
 - Software architect.